Aluerie/Dota2Utils/ListEmoticons/index.md

 ---

-Scroll down the table, choose emote you like - copy&paste the unicode character from `chr` column into:
+Scroll down the table (or Ctrl+F), choose emote you like — copy&paste the unicode character from `chr` column into:

-* into console for such binds as `bind o "say_team "` - this one is `:pa_kiss:`.
+* into console for such binds as `bind o "say_team "` — this one is `:pa_kiss:`.
-* into your nickname - note that then emoticons only show up in system-messages during the game such as "Player paused the game".
+* into your nickname — note that then emoticons only show up in system-messages during the game such as "Player paused the game".
 It will not show in chat, kill-feed or anywhere else really, only system messages.

 ![example](./example.png)